 The theory developed in Section \ref{theory}, while theoretically interesting, is possibly not very useful from a practical point of view.
 Determining $D(\nu||\mu)$ requires in-depth knowledge of not only the measure $\mu$, but also the usually much more complicated measure $\nu$.
 It is precisely the lack of understanding about $\nu$ that motivates importance sampling, so it seems pointless to ask a practitioner to compute the required sample size by using properties of $\nu$.

 To determine whether the importance sampling estimate has converged, a common practice is to estimate $\var(I_n(f))$ by estimating the variance formula~\eqref{varform} using the data from $\mu$.
-Explicitly, this estimate~is
+One natural estimate is

-The importance sampling estimate is declared to have converged if for some $n$, $v_n(f)$ turns out to be smaller than some pre-specified tolerance threshold $\ep$ (see \cite{robertcasella04}).
+If this estimate is used, then importance sampling is declared to have converged if for some $n$, $v_n(f)$ turns out to be smaller than some pre-specified tolerance threshold $\ep$ (see \citet{robertcasella04}).

-The following theorem shows that the traditional approach of testing for convergence using the estimated variance of the importance sampling estimate has a flaw: for any given tolerance level $\ep$, there is high probability that the test declares convergence at or before a sample size that depends only on $\ep$ and not on the two distributions $\mu$ and $\nu$.
-This is absurd, since convergence may take arbitrarily long, depending on the problem (for instance, recall Example~\ref{hypothetical}). \begin{thm} Consider the setting of Theorem \ref{impthm}, and let $v_n(f)$ be as above.
-Take any $f:\mx \ra \rr$ such that $\|f\|_{L^2(\nu)}\le 1$.
-Then, given any $\ep>0$, there exists $n\le \ep^{-2}2^{1+\ep^{-3}}$ such that $\pp(v_n(f)< \ep) \ge 1-4\ep$.
-This result holds for all $\mu$ and $\nu$. \end{thm} Although the upper bound on $n$ is very large --- for example, for $\ep = .1$ the upper bound is roughly $2.14 \times 10^{303}$ --- Theorem \ref{flawthm} gives a conceptual proof that the method of estimated variance for testing convergence of importance sampling is fundamentally problematic.
+The following theorem shows that using $v_n(f)$ as a diagnostic for convergence of importance sampling is problematic, because for any given tolerance level $\ep$, there is high probability that the test declares convergence at or before a sample size that depends only on $\ep$ and not on $\mu$, $\nu$ or $f$.
+This is absurd, since convergence may take arbitrarily long, depending on the problem. \begin{thm} Given any $\ep>0$, there exists $n\le \ep^{-2}2^{1+\ep^{-3}}$ such that the following is true.
+Take any $\mu$ and $\nu$ as in Theorem \ref{impthm}, and any $f:\mx \ra \rr$ such that $\|f\|_{L^2(\nu)}\le 1$.
+Let $v_n(f)$ be defined as above.
+Then $\pp(v_n(f)< \ep) \ge 1-4\ep$. \end{thm} Although the upper bound on $n$ is very large --- for example, for $\ep = .1$ the upper bound is roughly $2.14 \times 10^{303}$ --- Theorem \ref{flawthm} gives a conceptual proof that using $v_n(f)$ for testing convergence of importance sampling is fundamentally flawed.
 As the measures $\mu$ and $\nu$ get more and more singular with respect to each other (which often happens as system size gets larger), importance sampling should take longer to converge.
 A test that does not respect this feature cannot be a plausible test for convergence.
-Incidentally, it is open whether the upper bound on $n$ in Theorem \ref{flawthm} can be improved to something more reasonable.
+Incidentally, it is not clear whether the upper bound on $n$ in Theorem \ref{flawthm} can be improved to something more reasonable.